hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 Before verifying that a method preserves an invariant, the expr is evaluated with var bound to a method object.
 This allows expr to refer to the checked method using var's fields, such as var.selector, var.contract, and var.isView.
-See method-type for a list of the fields available on method objects.
+See {ref}method-type for a list of the fields available on method objects.

 If the expression evaluates to false with var replaced by a given method, the Prover will not check that the method preserves the invariant.
 For example, the following invariant will not be checked on the deposit(uint) method: